Sceptre/jinja-unquote-resolvers-filter/README.md

 ## Overview

-A custom filter for Sceptre for unquoting resolvers appearing in var files.
+A custom Jinja filter for Sceptre for unquoting resolvers appearing in var files.

 ## Installation